braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.6.1.1 Commentary: Path {#2.6.1.1}

-**Justification of the Necessity of Mediation and Sequentiality Constraints in Causal Paths**
+:::note[**Justification of the Necessity of Mediation and Sequentiality Constraints in Causal Paths**]

 The specific constraints imposed on the effective influence relation are not arbitrary mathematical choices; they are physical necessities required to preserve the distinct ontological layers of the theory.